-Bachelor of Music/Bachelor of Education 15.2.10 (Elementary) Combined Degrees and Bachelor of Music/Bachelor of Education (Secondary) Combined Degrees
+15.2.10 Bachelor of Music/Bachelor of Education (Elementary) Combined Degrees and Bachelor of Music/Bachelor of Education (Secondary) Combined Degrees

+(1) Audition

-- (1) Audition - Theory Placement Exam
+(2) Theory Placement Exam

-Note: Students who do not pass a theory placement examination may be required to complete MUSIC 100 (extra to degree) before enrolling in MUSIC
+Note: Students who do not pass a theory placement examination may be required to complete MUSIC 100 (extra to degree) before enrolling in MUSIC 155.

-- (1) English Language Arts 30-1 - Four subjects from Group A, B and/or C. A maximum of one Group B may be presented for admission.
-In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - Mathematics 30-2 may be used for admission to these combined degrees programs, but only one of Mathematics 30-1 or 30-2 will be used for admission purposes.
-Depending on the student's choice of minor in the BEd portion of the program, Pure Mathematics 30 or Mathematics 30-1 may be required as a prerequisite for required courses.
+- (1) English Language Arts 30-1 - (2) Four subjects from Group A, B and/or C. A maximum of one Group B may be presented for admission.
+In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - (3) Mathematics 30-2 may be used for admission to these combined degrees programs, but only one of Mathematics 30-1 or 30-2 will be used for admission purposes.
+Depending on the student's choice of minor in the BEd portion of the program, Mathematics 30-1 may be required as a prerequisite for required courses.